Pope appears to back native tribes in Dakota Pipeline conflict

 Francis, who wrote a major encyclical letter in 2015 on climate change and the environment, told the group that new technologies could be legitimate but had to respect the earth.

 "Do not allow those which destroy the earth, which destroy the environment and the ecological balance, and which end up destroying the wisdom of peoples," he said.
+(Reporting by Philip Pullella; Editing by Tom Heneghan)